-The maximum predicted ground level concentrations of contaminants anywhere in the modelling domain are within the relevant New Zealand air quality standards and guidelines.
-These maxima are predicted to occur over water close to the FPSO.
-The maximum predicted concentration of SO_2 as a 24-hour average exceeds the WHO ambient air quality guideline, however it is noted that this guideline is based on exposure over a 24-hour period and it is unlikely that there would be people exposed for this period of time given that the location is over water.
+The maximum ground level concentrations predicted to occur on land for all contaminants considered in this study are well within the relevant New Zealand air quality standards and guidelines.
+The maximum predicted ground level concentration of SO2 on land exceeds the 24-hour average WHO guideline.
+However it is noted that this guideline is based on exposure over a 24-hour period and it is unlikely that there would be people exposed for this period of time given that the location is an unpopulated coastline (Refer 24 hour SO2 isopleth - Appendix B).